 The Hatfield Marine Science Center (HMSC) is Oregon State University’s coastal research, teaching and marine extension hub, built on Yaquina Bay in 1965 with help from the Port of Newport and the federal government.
 HMSC was named in 1983 to honor Mark O. Hatfield, who served Oregon as a state legislator, Secretary of State and two-term governor before joining the U.S. Senate in 1966, where he served more than 30 years.
 Admission is by donation.

 HMSC facilities accommodate over 300 researchers and students from OSU and six state and federal agencies.
 Facilities include a Visitor Center, research and teaching laboratories, including a seawater wet lab, and on-site housing for undergraduate and graduate students in residence and visiting scientists.
 It is a base for oceanographic research vessels and is adjacent to the site of the National Oceanic and Atmospheric Administration (NOAA) Marine Operations Center, Pacific.
-As part of OSU’s Marine Studies Initiative, HMSC has plans to expand academic programs at HMSC and build a new teaching and research building in Newport.
-See http://marinestudies.oregonstate.edu.
+As part of OSU’s Marine Studies Initiative, HMSC has plans to expand academic programs at HMSC and build a teaching and research building in Newport.
+See https://marinestudies.oregonstate.edu

 Agencies located at HMSC include the Oregon Department of Fish and Wildlife Marine Resources Program, the U.S. Environmental Protection Agency Pacific Coastal Ecology Branch, the U.S. Fish and Wildlife Service Oregon Coast National Wildlife Refuge Complex, the U.S. Geological Survey, the USDA’s Agricultural Research Service, and NOAA, including elements of the Alaska Fisheries Science Center, the Northwest Fisheries Science Center and the Pacific Marine Environmental Laboratory.

 HMSC research and education activities work to increase understanding of coastal and ocean ecosystems and foster sustainable management of marine resources.